anzelpwj/acoustics_lab_demo/teaching_materials/exercises.md

 ## Exercise 2: Opening a branch

 We're going to try to take a similar approach for the microphone code, but this time we will create a branch to add a new sensor to as to be more careful against merge conflicts.
-Create a branch on your system, give it a good name (we'll all get to see it, so keep it professional...), and please add the following code block the beginning of the microphones dictionary in `calibrations.py`.
+Create a branch on your system (`git checkout -b BRANCHNAME`), give it a good name (we'll all get to see it, so keep it professional...), and please add the following code block the beginning of the microphones dictionary in `calibrations.py`.

 ```python
     'DUMMY': {